7 Reasons this Enduroman Trains in his Endless Pool

 "I've enjoyed my Endless Pool.
-It works great," Chris says of his Original Endless Pool.
-He kept the standard 7'x14' water area and, working with our staff architects and engineers, customized it to be deeper in the middle.
+It works great," Chris says.
+Installed in 2007, his Endless Pools Original model has the standard 7'x14' water area; working with our staff architects and engineers, he customized it to be deeper in the middle.

-The Original Endless Pool has a top speed equivalent to a 1:08/100-yard pace.
+Our Original pool has a top speed equivalent to a 1:08/100-yard pace.
 With the pool's current set to it's maximum, "I can sprint and keep up with it for about 30 seconds!"

 "I do intervals to build up strength.
 I swam each arm 5,000 strokes in three hours this Saturday!"
 The swim is part of his training routine, where it follows his three-hour run and two-hour bike ride.
 "I'm going to build from that and try to swim the event" in his Endless Pool!

 7 Reasons to Train with Endless Pools

 - Before buying, Chris "researched and researched" with a priority on easy indoor installation.
 "I did pretty much all the assembly myself, except the electrical work.
 That's why we chose Endless Pools."
 The pool is now housed in his backyard's "shop building, and I build a little deck around it."